ma-thibaud/sample-app/README.md

 following-users
 ```

-Starting in Chapter 10 (“Updating users”), the sample app comes configured to seed the database with sample users, which you can activate by resetting the database and then running the seed program:
+Starting in Chapter 10 (“Updating users”), the Mini-Twitter App comes configured to seed the database with sample users, which you can activate by resetting the database and then running the seed program:

 ```
 $ rails db:migrate:reset